 The truth is that even with the most persuasive copywriting skills in the world, I would suggest that a dental blog post of this nature can’t be written in 450-550 words.

 Sure it takes time to write a long-form article or blog post, and if you’re paying someone else to write it, it probably won’t be cheap.

 So is it really worth all the hassle?

 This graph shows the average content length of the top ten results on Google.

-As you can see the top rated content found on Google just so happens to be what we call long-form content.
-In this case, content over 2000 words in length.
+As you can see, the top-rated content found on Google just so happens to be what we call long-form content.
+In this case, the content is over 2000 words in length.

 This is no coincidence and is part of Google’s grand master plan to continually provide the very best and most relevant information for the searcher.

 As a result, it isn’t good to simply bang out 5000 words of crap.
-Not only will it destroy your integrity as the ‘go to‘ dentist in your area, it could also have a serious impact on your SEO rankings too.
+Not only will it destroy your integrity as the ‘go-to‘ dentist in your area, but it could also have a serious impact on your SEO rankings too.

-Instead the key here is to think quality rather than word length.
-In other words you should aim to make it the very best it can be – however many words that takes!
+Instead, the key here is to think about quality rather than the word length.
+In other words, you should aim to make it the very best it can be – however many words that takes!

 In order to do so, it needs to be several things…Your dental blog post should be…..